Survival Strength

 In times of crisis, physical readiness can mean the difference between survival and failure.
 It's not about achieving gym perfection; it's about building real-world strength, agility, and mental toughness that prepares you to face the unexpected.
 Survival fitness is a comprehensive approach to readiness—focusing on practical strength, agile movement, mental resilience, and tactical skills to ensure you’re always ready when it matters most.
 Let’s dive into the essential exercises, nutrition, and mental strategies to build crisis-ready fitness for ultimate resilience and tactical defense.

-Practical strength isn't about lifting weights in a controlled environment; it’s about preparing your body to handle unpredictable, real-world situations.
+Practical strength differs from typical lifting weights in a controlled environment; it’s about preparing your body to handle unpredictable, real-world situations.
+This is typically the opposite of what occurs in a gym environment.
+You need to learn to control odd objects and lift things that shift in weight distribution, as well as focus on distance and higher reps to simulate work.
 These exercises focus on functional movements that build the power you need to lift, carry, and move heavy, awkward objects in crisis scenarios.

 Tire Flips

-Find a large tire and flip it for 4 rounds of 10 flips.
+Find a large tire and flip it for 4 rounds of 10 flips or for distance.
 Focus on using your legs to drive the movement while keeping your back straight.
 This exercise builds raw power and simulates real-life situations where you need to move heavy objects.

 Farmer’s Carries